leemotive/git-branch-description/README.md

     prune                    remove branch description in properties file but the branch has been deleted conflict                 resolve conflicts in properites file after branch merge edit                     edit branch description
+    find <regex>             find branch which name or descrition matches regex